 On the underside, the router unit (model XD4R) has two Gigabit network ports.
 One is a WAN/LAN port, and the other is a LAN port.
 The node (model XD4N) has just one LAN port.
 You can use this port to host a wired device or the backhaul link to the router.

-As all AiMesh routers, the XD4R can work either as the primary router or a node of another AiMesh system.
+Like all AiMesh routers, the XD4R can work either as the primary router or a node of another AiMesh system.
 The XD4N unit, however, can only work as a satellite.
 It can’t work as a router since it has no WAN port.

-Asus ZenWiFi AX Mini XD4’s hardware specifications
+Asus ZenWiFi AX Mini XD4: Hardware specifications

 As a result, the way Wi-Fi 6 works, its ceiling speeds on the 5 GHz band caps at 1200 Mbps when working with a 2×2 client.